Be Careful Not to Commit Fraud When Applying for Disability

-If Social Security discovers that you knowingly lied or misrepresented any information related to your disability claim or eligibility for benefits, you may face criminal charges.
+If Social Security discovers that you knowingly lied or misrepresented any information related to your disability claim or eligibility for benefits, you could face criminal charges.
 Be aware of potential pitfalls that might lead the SSA to believe that your claim is fraudulent.

 What Is Disability Fraud?

-Disability fraud occurs when somebody receives a benefit from the Social Security Administration that they're not entitled to.
-The fraud can include receiving monthly Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) checks when a person isn't disabled or doesn't meet the income or resource requirements for the program.
+The fraud can include receiving (or trying to get) monthly Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) checks when you aren't disabled or don't meet the income or resource requirements for the program.

 Ways of Committing Disability Fraud